-An awarded singer/songwriter, Connie’s music has been featured in film, radio and television projects, like “One Life to Live,” “Melrose Place,” Young & the Restless” and Peter Jackson gave a nice nod to “Frodo Fare Thee Well,” a co-write with fellow songwriter Ennis Pruitt that was considered for “Lord of the Rings III, The Return of the King!”
+An awarded singer/songwriter, Connie’s music has been featured in film, radio and television projects, like “One Life to Live,” “Melrose Place,” Young & the Restless” and Peter Jackson gave a nod to “Frodo Fare Thee Well,” a co-write with fellow songwriter Ennis Pruitt, considered for “Lord of the Rings III, The Return of the King!”

 Singing and Songwriting were the passions that drove Connie to excellence on her successful sophomore album, “I Wish You Well” when she was known to fans as Connie Blackwood.
 But shortly after the release, divine intervention left her without a singing voice, treading water in a flood of personal loss and in search of who she really was.
 Though her faith had always been strong, she questioned why she was even here, if not to sing?
 But the Lord is faithful and delivered Connie across the tumult to a resting place…safe in His arms!

 In the years that passed, she began the arduous process of finding her voice…now a bit deeper, a little raspier, surprisingly, “Sufficient,” unveiling words of hope and encouragement in melodies that are uplifting, hauntingly beautiful and hard for the soul to ignore.

 At 16, Connie was living in Butler, NJ and had her first gig at “Il Padrino’s” pizza parlor, (Means “The Father’s in Italian!).
 Even then Jesus had a good hold on this dreamer.
 She grew up in a family that attended church, but she didn’t really know Jesus until He introduced Himself in the most amazing way.
 She got pneumonia and flatlined!